 How to Request Public Records in Florida: A Plain-English Walk-Through

-After reading this, you will know exactly how to send a Florida public records request, what to expect back, and what to do if the agency drags its feet.
+By the end, you will know how to send a Florida public records request.
+What to expect back.
+And what to do if the agency drags its feet.

 Florida has one of the strongest public records laws in the country.
-The right of access is written into the state constitution and spelled out in Chapter 119 of the Florida Statutes.
+The right of access is in the state constitution.
+Chapter 119 of the Florida Statutes spells it out in detail.
 In practice, agencies often stall, overcharge, or deny.
 Knowing the rules is usually enough to break a stall.

 What a public records request actually is